grafana/tempo/docs/tempo/website/traceql/_index.md

 ## Selecting spans

-TraceQL recognizes two types of data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.
-You can use intrinsics and attributes to refine queries.
+TraceQL differentiates between two types of span data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.
+You can use intrinsics and attributes to build filters and select spans.

 In TraceQL, curly brackets `{}` always select a set of spans from the current trace.
 They are commonly paired with a condition to reduce the spans being passed in.